This preschool director drives an Uber so she can buy gifts for kids who wouldn’t otherwise have Christmas presents

 “So many of our families don’t have money to get Christmas presents this year.
 Some parents have lost their jobs, others have had their wages cut back,” Dixon said.
 “A lot of them already come from low-income families and are below the poverty line.”

-The pandemic, she said, has intensified the need.
+The coronavirus pandemic, she said, has intensified the need.
 The preschool is in the basement of a church, and many of the families are dependent on the food bank there.

-As far as presents go, “A lot of these kids were going to get nothing this year,” said Dixon.
+As far as presents go, “a lot of these kids were going to get nothing this year,” said Dixon.
 “I know how that feels.”

 A family got a racist note after putting up a Black Santa.
 Soon, neighbors began displaying their own Black Santas.